gutenberg/learn-tikz.github.io/en/lesson-15.md

 ## texdoc.net

-This is a [homepage](https://texdoc.net/) which works similar to the `texdoc` utility.
+This is a [homepage](https://texdoc.net/) which works similarly to the `texdoc` utility.
 You can search for documentation they have available just like you would do with `texdoc -l` and then choose from among the results.